koordinatesworld/koordinatesworld/README.md

 ---

-independent content studio. no institution. no agenda. no face.
+independent content studio. no institution. no agenda.

 writing at the intersection of fields that have no business being related — and finding out they were always the same field.